Rotations & Concentration Areas

 - Students who have received medical news that might be emotionally difficult and distressing

 Counseling Diverse Populations Concentration (CPSY 615--included in Multicultural Student Services Rotation)

-The Counseling Diverse Populations Course is a 4-credit graduate course offered during the fall term through the Counseling Psychology Department.
-This concentration is designed to give doctoral interns an opportunity to facilitate graduate student discussion groups related to diversity issues, and in conjunction with the Counseling Diverse Populations course.
+The Counseling Diverse Populations Course is a 4-credit graduate course offered during the winter term through the Counseling Psychology Department.
+This concentration is designed to give doctoral interns an opportunity to facilitate graduate student discussion groups related to diversity issues, in conjunction with the Counseling Diverse Populations course.
 This rotation is supervised by a counseling psychology faculty member.
 The primary goal of the discussion groups is to advance students’ cultural competency (i.e. knowledge and skills) with small group discussion and activities.
 If the class size is smaller, and the intern is more advanced in teaching and multiculturalism, there is a possibility of assisting in teaching the course.
 Past interns have presented on topics such as: